kbss-cvut/jopa-examples/example04-jopa-spring/README.md

 is requested, used to perform persistence logic and then discarded.
 The `try-finally` pattern ensures that the entity manager is always closed correctly.

-It is important to note that since JOPA is not a JPA implementation, declarative transaction demarcation in Spring (`@Transactional`) is not supported and transactions have to be managed manually.
-See for example `persist` in `StudentDao`.
+#### Declarative Transactions

+Thanks to the [JOPA-Spring-transaction](https://github.com/ledsoft/jopa-spring-transaction) library, it is possible to use declarative transaction demarcation (`@Transactional`) with JOPA.
+See `StudentDao` for an example.

 ## Persistence Setup